qwerty-loops/CBIS_DDSM_Model_Comparison/README.md

 ## Overview

-The project currently supports eight models:
+The project currently supports six models:

 1. ConvNeXt-Tiny
 2. DenseNet121
 3. ResNet18
 4. ResNet50
-5. Swin Transformer (single-view)
+5. Swin Transformer
-6. Swin Transformer (multi-view variant)
-7. EfficientNet-B0
+6. EfficientNet-B0
-8. U-Net (adapted for classification)

 All models share the same preprocessing pipeline, training loop style, metrics, and output structure.
 A separate comparison script summarizes and visualizes how they perform side by side.